hazelcast/hazelcast-reference-manual/src/Serialization/SerializationConfigurationWrapUp.md

-## Serialization Configuration
+## Serialization Configuration Wrap-Up

+This section summarizes the configuration of serialization options, explained in the above sections, into all-in-one examples.
 The following are example serialization configurations.

 **Declarative:**